moirai2/moirai2/README.md

 # Moirai2

-## Description
+## Introduction

-MOIRAI2 is a simple scientific workflow system written in perl to process multiple commands sequentially, keep logs/history of commands, and construct a meta database of files and values (notated with [triples](https://en.wikipedia.org/wiki/Semantic_triple)) with simple to use bash like notation.
+MOIRAI2 is a very simple scientific workflow system written in basic perl whith was developed with four concepts in mind:

-For example:
+- usability - Can execute workflow from a command line or from web page.
+- reprodusibility - Easy to process with singularity/Docker container.
+- scalability - Easy to expand computational power using virtual environment like [Hokusa-Sailing Ship](https://i.riken.jp/en/data-sci/).
+- flexibility - Workflow processes are loosly connected with [semantic triples](https://en.wikipedia.org/wiki/Semantic_triple)

+Let's me explain these concepts with examples:

 > perl moirai2.pl exec ls -lt

 This will simply execute 'ls -lt' command and store stdout output, time of executions, and command line information in [a log file](example/log/e20220424224043Mbqj.txt) under .moirai2/log directory.

+> perl moirai2.pl -c ubuntu uname -a

+This will execute uname command within ubuntu Docker container environment.

+> perl moirai2.pl -a 192.168.1.12 -c ubuntu uname -a

+This will execute uname command within ubuntu Docker container environment at 192.168.1.12 server (through SSH).

+> perl moirai2.pl -a 192.168.1.12 -q openstack -c ubuntu uname -a

+This will execute uname command within ubuntu Docker container environment at 192.168.1.12 server (through SSH) after creating a new (default) instance using [OpenStack](https://www.openstack.org).

+By adding options to a command line, user can easily run same command line in different servers, but the same computational environment (ubuntu Docker enrivonment).

+Next, let's me explain workflow of MOIRAI2 with examples.

 > perl moirai2.pl -o 'example->file->$output' exec 'echo hello world > $output'

 This will execute a command 'echo hello world > $output' and create an [output file](example/text/output) with a content "hello world" with a [log file](example/log/e20220424224158meiw.txt) with execution information.
 It will also record a simple triple (subject=example, predicate=file, and object=filepath to output) in text based [database file](example/db/file.txt) (predicate is recorded as a basename of a file).

-'echo hello world > $output' is quoted with a single quote (') because a command contains redirect '>' and '$'.
+Reason why 'echo hello world > $output' is quoted with a single quote (') is because a command contains redirect (>) and variable with dollar sign.
 If a command line is not quoted, redirect to a file will be handled by the unix system and not by moirai2 system.
 A single quote (') is used instead of double quote ("), because a variable quoted with double quote (") will be replaced by the value by unix system before passing to moirai2.
 Single quote is recommended for wrapping a command line passed to moirai2 because of this reason.
-If you want to use double quote ("), you can escape $'' with '\' like "echo hello world > \$output"
+If you want to use double quote ("), you can escape $'' with '\' like "echo hello world > \$output".

 > perl moirai2.pl -i 'example->file->$input' -o '$input->count->$count' exec 'wc -l $input > $count'